 I found a company in Boston called Industrial Computer Control.
 They were developing a converter that would make the HP computer function as an IBM terminal.

-The converter cost $9,000 and ITS was $6,000.
+The converter cost $9,000 and the ITS computer was $6,000.
 Success, I was the first person to have a talking terminal on an IBM mainframe computer.
 (See picture above. )

 When all the bugs were worked out a press release was sent to the local papers.
 This story also was sent to wire services across the country as well as international.